K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

         Predis\Autoloader::register();

 2. Access to Redis.
-Use Host, Port, Password received from the environment settings to access to Redis.
+Use Host, Port, and Password received from the environment settings to access Redis.

         $redis = new Predis\Client(
         array(